HellBlizzard0/library-system/README.md

 **How to run**:

+1. Extract the database schema "Dump20220303.zip".
+Create the imported to mysql using your Database client.

-1. In your IDE, perform a Maven clean install.
+2. In your IDE, perform a Maven clean install.

-2. Run
+3. Run
     "com.​Ejadatraining.​Librarysystem.LibrarySystemApplication.java"

+**Requests List**:

+*REST Commands "/api/XXXX/YYYY*

+where XXXX is the name of the Object being inspected and YYYY is the command selected from the ones below

+* GET requests
+    + /getAllBooks
+    + /getBookByNameOrIdOrAuthorname
+    + /deleteBook
+    + /getAllBorrows
+    + /getBorrowByIdOrUserIdOrBookId
+    + /deleteBorrow
+    + /getAllCustomers
+    + /getCustomerByIdOrName
+    + /deleteCustomer
+    + /getAllLibrarians
+    + /getLibrarianByIdOrName
+    + /deleteLibrarian
+    + /getAllUsers
+    + /getUserByIdOrUsername
+    + /deleteUser
+* POST requests
+    + /addBook
+    + /addBooks
+    + /updateBook
+    + /addCustomer
+    + /addCustomers
+    + /updateCustomer
+    + /addLibrarian
+    + /addLibrarians
+    + /updateLibrarian
+    + /addUser
+    + /addUsers
+    + /updateUser
+    + /addBorrow
+    + /addBorrows
+    + /updateBorrow

 # Diagrams